 (f) Clarifying the terminology and obligations of the treaties, with specific emphasis on appendix I and appendix II to the Convention and the Protocol

 (g) Identifying Parties’ need for legislative assistance and capacity-building, including through a review of their national legislation and administrative capacity, subject to the availability of resources.

-[Matching the needs to the resources available and, to the extent possible, addressing them through technical assistance, capacity-building, guidance, sharing good practice and twinning procedures.
-As appropriate, making use of the review of compliance procedure.]
+(h) Matching the needs to the resources available and, to the extent possible, addressing them through technical assistance, capacity-building, guidance, sharing good practice and twinning procedures.
+As appropriate, making use of the review of compliance procedure.

-3. [Third priority:] Encouraging informal “pre-notification” contacts
+3. Encouraging informal “pre-notification” contacts

-12. Option 1 [The third priority objective is to encourage Parties] Option 2 [Parties are encouraged] to consult each other on the application of the Convention through informal “pre-notification” contacts for those projects not listed in appendix I to the Convention.
+12. Parties are encouraged to consult each other on the application of the Convention through informal “pre-notification” contacts for those projects not listed in appendix I to the Convention.

-4. [Fourth priority:] Strengthening support for the treaties
+4. Strengthening support for the treaties

-13. Option 1 [The fourth priority objective is to strengthen support for the treaties by decision-makers, economic sectors and the public, through enhanced visibility and better communication about the treaties’ benefits] Option 2 [Support for the treaties by decision-makers, economic sectors and the public, through enhanced visibility and better communication about the treaties’ benefits should be strengthened].
-[Related actions include the following:
+13. Providing stronger support for the treaties by decision-makers, economic sectors and the public, through enhanced visibility and better communication about the treaties’ benefits.
+Related actions include the following examples:

 (a) Development of a communication strategy to enhance visibility and to better convey the advantages of strategic environmental assessment and transboundary environmental impact assessment;